TheMrityunjayPathak/Data-Science-with-Python/README.md

 ## Libraries Covered

-- The notebooks in this repository cover the following essential Python libraries used in Data Science :
+- The notebooks in this repository cover the following essential python libraries used in Data Science :

 | Python | NumPy | Pandas | Matplotlib | BeautifulSoup |
 |:--:|:--:|:--:|:--:|:--:|